Jonathan Carver: Representation in other media

+Raymond Bober (writing under the pen name "Wolfgang Von Bober"), authored a 1979 book called The Carver Effect: A Paranormal Experience in which he claimed Summerwind mansion, an estate on the coast of West Bay Lake in Wisconsin, was haunted by Carver.

-A 2005 episode of the Discovery Channel series A Haunting claims that the ghost of Carver upset residents of Summerwind, a former estate on the coast of West Bay Lake in Wisconsin.
+A 2005 episode of the Discovery Channel series A Haunting claimed that the ghost of Carver upset residents of Summerwind.

 Papers

 Jonathan Carver's papers are available for research use at the Minnesota Historical Society.
 They include photostatic copies of a journal of Carver's expedition to the Mississippi River (1766–1767), a Survey journal, and a Dictionary of the Naudowessee language, and typed transcripts of these documents; copies of surveys and deeds to the Carver land grant of 1767, which encompassed some four million acres in present-day western Wisconsin; copies of letters about the French and Indian War (1759) and James Tute's gifts to the Indians (1768); copies of two petitions to the British government (1769–1770) asking that Carver be reimbursed for his expedition to the Mississippi; and a copy of a recommendation by the British government on this request.